katiesaund/brownian_motion_tutorial/README.md

-# brownian_motion_tutorial
+# Brownian Motion Tutorial
-Tutorial to demonstrate properties of Brownian Motion
+Tutorial to demonstrate properties of Brownian Motion.
+Used code in this repo for a talk at Snitkin Lab meeting in May 2018.